swiftgift/magento2-module/README.md

 Run `./bin/magento cache:flush`

-Go to Magento's admin panel and configure SwiftGift plugin: Stores -> Configuration -> Swiftgift
+Go to your Magento Admin Dashboard and configure SwiftGift extension at Stores -> Configuration -> SwiftGift.

-You have to specify client secret obtained on [b2b.swiftgift.me](https://b2b.swiftgift.me) there.
+You have to specify the Secret Key obtained at [b2b.swiftgift.me/registration](https://b2b.swiftgift.me/registration).

+API base URL should remain `https://api.swiftgift.me/`

-Save configuration and run `./bin/magento cache:flush` again.
+Save the configuration and run `./bin/magento cache:flush` again.